AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 Format: `new-lesson [name/STUDENT_NAME]... [lesson/LESSON_TITLE] [start/START_TIME] [end/END_TIME]`

 * The `STUDENT_NAME` must be an existing student of the tutor.
-* You can enter multiple `name/` prefixes to create the same lesson for multiple students.
 * `START_TIME` must be before `END_TIME`, and their difference must be at least 30 minutes and at most 3 hours.
 * `START_TIME` and `END_TIME` must be in the future.
 * A success message will be displayed if the lesson is successfully created.
 Otherwise, an error message will be displayed.